 - Limited Company

-You'll need to have a registered agent for service of process in South Carolina.
-Registered agents accept legal papers on behalf of a company when there's a lawsuit.
+You'll need to choose a registered agent for service of process in South Carolina.
+Registered agents accept legal documents on behalf of a company when there's a lawsuit.
 To comply with the requirements of South Carolina law, your South Carolina registered agent:

-Must have a physical street address in South Carolina; and
+- Must have a physical street address in South Carolina

-A business entity authorized to do business in South Carolina.
+- May be a South Carolina resident or a business entity authorized to do business in South Carolina

-You'll need to file South Carolina Articles of Organization to officially form your LLC.
+You'll need to file South Carolina articles of organization to officially form your LLC.
 You can file online or download the form and submit it by mail.
-The filing fee for South Carolina Articles of Organization is $125 for online filings and $110 for filings by mail.
+The filing fee is $110.
+Your LLC articles of organization should contain:

-- The name and address of every LLC organizer
+- Name and address of every LLC organizer

 - Whether the LLC is member-managed or manager-managed

 LLC operating agreements are essential documents even though they're not filed with the state.
-Your operating agreement should address topics such as: voting powers, ownership of the LLC, admission of new members to the LLC, dissolution, and the distribution of profits and losses.
+Your operating agreement should address topics such as: voting powers, ownership of the LLC, admission process for new members, dissolution, and the distribution of profits and losses.

-An EIN (Employer Identification Number) or Tax ID number is a number that identifies your business (similar to a social security number).
-The IRS (Internal Revenue Service) supplies these numbers.
-It's easy and free to get one, and you'll likely need one to open a business bank account and hire new employees.
+An EIN (Employer Identification Number) or Tax ID number is a number that identifies your business for federal tax purposes.
+It's similar to an individual's Social Security number but assigned to businesses.
+The IRS (Internal Revenue Service) supplies these numbers, and it's easy and free to get one.
+You'll likely need an EIN to open a business bank account and hire employees.
 Apply for your EIN online or by mail.